 Many are times when people deprive themselves of slumber terming it as less important.
 However, this is merely a misconception that will only do you more harm than good.
 So, do you know what makes sleep important?
 Here is an overview of reasons why you should consider it an essential contributor to your health.

 1. Lack of sleep stalls your mind

-People who suffer from insomnia are at a greater risk of suffering cardiovascular diseases, strokes and heart attacks.
-As a matter of fact, a recent publication on the European Heart journal shows that people who have problems sleeping, staying asleep or waking up not feeling rested are at a greater risk of developing heart diseases over an 11-year period.
+People who suffer from insomnia are at a higher risk of suffering from cardiovascular diseases, strokes and heart attacks.
+A recent publication in the European Heart Journal shows that people who have problems sleeping, staying asleep or waking up not feeling rested are at a greater risk of developing heart diseases over an 11-year period.

 3. Insomnia makes you age quickly

 Poor sleep triggers the hormone cortisol which is responsible for increasing your stress levels.
 The high levels of cortisol will then break down the collagen proteins that hold your skin cells together.
 As a result, the fine lines start appearing, your tone changes and wrinkles also appear.